vboughner/bixby-capsule-with-aws/docs/05-api-gateway-setup.md

 Here's how to create your API Gateway service:
 - go the [API Gateway Service](https://console.aws.amazon.com/apigateway)
-- look on the top line of the console, make sure that you have selected the same region that you used for the lambda and the database
+- look on the top line of the console, make sure that you have selected the same AWS region that you used for the lambda and the database
 - press the blue `Create API` button
 - if it asks you to create an example api for the pet store (because this is your first api), click `Ok`
-- select `New API` (instead of `Example API`, if necessary)
+- select `New API` (instead of `Example API`, if necessary, see image below)
-- in the page that follows, enter an API name, like `memory-api` (see image below)
+- enter an API name, like `memory-api` (this name could be anything, as it's not referenced anywhere else)
 - press the `Create API` button

 <p align="center">